Free 12 Inch Quilt Block Patterns to Make

 There's no good reason for something to take longer than it should. :)

-If you'd like to print the block tutorial click it for instructions using the PrintFriendly.com website.
+You can print the unfinished 12 1/2 inch quilt block patterns free block tutorials.
+Simply click that box for instructions using the PrintFriendly.com website.
 It allows you the freedom to choose which parts of the tutorial you need to have and which you can omit.